DanielBMarkham/Info-Ops/manuscript/chapter18.md

 In this environment, managers are about codifying work into rules that control and implement flow and then optimizing the rules and the flow.[^18-50] Their job is to replace you with robots.
 There's nothing wrong with that.
 Nobody wants to be working in an 1880s sweatshop anymore.
 But the type of work that this represents is not the type of work Analysis covers.
 This kind of work assumes all the questions have been answered and there is no shared mental model to create or maintain (Insert long discussion here about how in many ways they may be wrong, but that's for another day.)[^18-51]

 [^18-50]: Nobody should ever write a book on making things without mentioning and giving credit to Donald G. Reinersten and his book "The Principles of Product Development Flow".
 Along those lines, Eliyahu M. Goldratt's book "The Goal" is also must-reading.
 (Read The Goal first, then Product Development Flow.
-Reinersten's book was a bit of a tough haul for me, but it's the basis about probably 200-300 other books, so it's foundational.)
+Reinersten's book was a bit of a tough haul for me, but it's the basis of about probably 200-300 other books, so it's foundational.)

 [^18-51]: You can use Structured Analysis as a powerful tool for optimizing, I've just never seen anybody do it.
-I've seen lots of Business Process Modeling, Statistical Process Control, and other Six Sigma-ish-type efforts, but not Structured Analysis.
-I think this is because each of these disciplines tends to focus in on detail, while the thrust of SA is about creating the simplest shared mental model possible that generates results.
+I've seen lots of Business Process Modeling, Statistical Process Control, and other Six Sigma-ish-type efforts put into service to make the widgets faster, but I've never seen Structured Analysis deliberately used as a tool to creatively re-design the widget factory.
+I think this is because each of these disciplines tends to focus on on detail, while the thrust of SA is about creating the simplest shared mental model possible that generates results.
+It's the opposite way of looking at things.
 Don't know.
-I'll show you how to do this in the last section of the book.
+In the last section of the book we'll talk about using it like this.

 There is another business process which is, in some ways, the antithesis of modern management.
 It's called value discovery.
 Value discovery is what we've been doing with Structured Analysis; orienting ourselves in somebody else's world and coming up with stuff they would like.
 A successful startup combines value discovery into a machine that then can be managed.
 (Here is also an explanation for why so many great startup founders need to bring in professional management just when things start to take off.
 Management and value discovery are different skills.)

 Most management work optimizes the machine.
 Value Discovery creates the machine.

 What this means is that if you're interested in doing Structured Analysis and/or value discovery, 99% of the books out there are not for you.
-In fact, they will lead you down the wrong road entirely and your head in a bad spot.
+In fact, they will lead you down the wrong road entirely and put your head in a bad spot.
 It also means that if you've been a great programmer, or have a sharp, analytical mind that can organize things spatially and structurally, the way you see and decompose problems is exactly the opposite of what's required in Structured Analysis.
 Your brain is broken.
 It will constantly mislead you.

 I can almost guarantee you that whatever your background, it hasn't prepared you to break down goals into tasks in a way that actually works over big chunks of time.[^18-4] In startup work and general analysis work, we make lots of mistakes.
-We find that we continue to apply things that worked for us in the past to the current situation, because humans.
+We find that we continue to apply things that worked for us in the past to the current situation, because we're humans.
 And then we waste a lot of time and money.

 No matter how smart you are, your instincts will lead you wrong.
 Every time.
 You have to get a deep grasp of just how broken your brain is and how easily it will lead you into setting things up in a way that won't work well.
 That's the difference between your long-term success, failure, or mediocrity.